TSKVenkat/strive-ui/CONTRIBUTING.md

-# Contributing to Strive UI
+# Contributing to Pulse UI

 ## Overview

-Thank you for considering contributing to Strive UI!
+Thank you for considering contributing to Pulse UI!
 This document provides guidelines for contributing to the project maintained by [Venkataraman T S K](https://github.com/TSKVenkat).

 ## Code of Conduct